BioDAS/biodas.github.io/wiki/Everything_DAS.md

-The registry produces it's own sources.xml in response to the url request <http://www.dasregistry.org/das1/sources> and this can be used by clients to get information on the many DAS sources available around the world and what there capabililties are.
+The registry produces it's own sources.xml in response to the url request <http://www.dasregistry.org/das1/sources> and this can be used by clients to get information on the many DAS sources available around the world and what there capabilities are.
 Clients can now find out if the data sources are valid or not due to a "valid" tag in the prop elements returned for each source in the sources.xml from the sources request. example snippet of a sources with a validated features cmd: